 Your Chartered Ecologist application will be assessed against the Accomplished and/or Authoritative levels of our Competency Framework.
 The Framework specifies the levels of competence expected of our members at different professional grades and provides a competence-based assessment of membership and Chartered Ecologist eligibility.

-There are five stages in the application process for Chartered Ecologist status:
+There are six stages in the application process for Chartered Ecologist status:

 - Using the Competency Framework, carry out a self-assessment to satisfy yourself that you can evidence the minimum standard of competence required.

-- Identify and approach two sponsors who will be able to endorse your written evidence and support you in identifying the best examples to demonstrate your competence.
+- Identify and approach two sponsors who will be able to endorse your written evidence and support you in choosing the best examples to demonstrate your competence.

 - Prepare and submit the written part of your application (Stage 1).